 …it seemed crazy not to do something about it.
 We raised our glasses and felt extremely happy with ourselves.
 We went our separate ways, this fellowship of the aspiring.

-And it might have ended there, were it not for the tenacity of Avi, the architect of it all, who was already researching times and locations, and emailed us at half past one in the morning that very same night!
-Some of us, it seemed, had been thinking about this for a fair while longer, and apparently the idea had been brewing ever since a conversation long ago with the wise wizard Dave Austin.
+And it might have ended there, were it not for the tenacity of Avi, the mastermind and architect of it all, who was already researching times and locations, and emailed us at half past one in the morning that very same night!
+Some of us, it seemed, had been thinking about this for a fair while already, and apparently the idea had been brewing ever since a conversation long ago with the wise wizard Dave Austin.
 I recall having some of those conversations with the man myself over the years.

 Almost by default, John and I were on board; how could we not be?
 Instead of conspirators, we had become the committee.
 We started to scheme, or whatever it is that committees do, and while Avi beavered away on the logistics of getting a space big enough for long enough for something special, I sent waves of emails out to our friends across the region.
 Chris was the first to jump on board, which gave us the faith we might connect with an audience, while Blyth and Kate kept us on tenterhooks for a while before coming up trumps, and John confirmed for Dave G using rokyudan telepathy.
 We managed to coax Frank out of central London.
 Other friends expressed interest combined with regret that they had clashes for that day, and their names were quietly put on the secret list for the future we hoped would come.